0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 node-4> polygon-sdk server --data-dir ./data-dir --chain genesis.json --libp2p 0.0.0.0:1478 --nat <public_or_private_ip> --seal
 ````

-After running the previous commands, you have set up a trustless 4 client IBFT network, capable of sealing blocks and recovering
+After running the previous commands, you have set up a 4 node Polygon-SDK network, capable of sealing blocks and recovering
 from node failure.

 :::info Start the client using config file